MicrosoftDocs/sql-docs/docs/advanced-analytics/r/ref-r-revoscaler.md

 ## Versions and platforms

-The **RevoScaleR** library is based on on R 3.4.3 and available only when you install one of the following Microsoft products or downloads:
+The **RevoScaleR** library is based on R 3.4.3 and available only when you install one of the following Microsoft products or downloads:

 + [SQL Server 2016 R Services](../install/sql-r-services-windows-install.md)
 + [SQL Server 2017 Machine Learning Services](../install/sql-machine-learning-services-windows-install.md)